Skip to content

 Horse Racing Odds and Payouts on Exotic Bets

-Odds on exotic bets (whether it be picking the order of finish in a race or choosing winners in multiple consecutive races) are much more difficult to calculate than standard win bets.
+Odds on exotic bets (whether it be picking the exact order of finish in a race or choosing winners in multiple consecutive races) are much more difficult to calculate than standard win bets.

 Daily Doubles